 Divide the grits into four bowls and top with the shrimp mixture.
 Sprinkle with extra parsley if desired.
 Enjoy!

-Don’t use stone ground grits or try to save time by using instant grits.
-Quick Grits works perfectly in this recipe and cook in minutes.
+Don’t use stone-ground grits or try to save time by using instant grits.
+Quick Grits works perfectly in this recipe and cooks in minutes.

 - 1/2 tsp salt and 1/4 tsp black pepper

 - 2 Tbsp heavy cream optional

 - 4 Tbsp unsalted butter

 - 1 1/4 lb extra-large shrimp peeled, deveined with the tails removed